 7. Have Patience and Tolerance

 Everyone's got a little crazy in his or her family, so if one of the relatives gets a little loud, is weird, or is too drunk, just breathe deep and realize that eventually, you get to go home.

 Most likely the host or hostess won't accept you scrubbing dishes, but there's nothing nicer than a guest who offers to help.
 Get off your seat and offer to dry or wash dishes, or perhaps, set the table.
-No matter what you do — just offer your help.
+No matter what you do — at least offer.

-Watch your PDA with your lovey.
-And while your partner might get the great idea of a quickie while at the fam's . . .
+While your partner might get the great idea of a quickie at the fam's . . .
 I would advise against it.
 OK, the bad girl in me says go ahead and do it, but the practical adult in me says hold off on that.
-Do you really want the family to meet "all of you?"
+Do you really want the family to meet "all" of you?

-10. Learn Facts Ahead of Time and Use Them
+10. Learn About the Family Ahead of Time

-Try to learn about the various family members ahead of time, and use these facts in conversation.
+Try to learn about the various family members ahead of time (Instagram can be your best friend here!), and use these facts in conversation.
 Of course, make them positive facts like the time his sister won the college basketball tournament or when her brother graduated law school.
-People like to brag about themselves and it will make them feel flattered to know you took the time to listen and learn about who your partner's family is as individuals.
+People like to brag about themselves and it will flatter them to know you took the time to listen and learn about who your partner's family is as individuals.